MucahidISIK/Quartz-Scheduler/README.md

 # Quartz-Scheduler
-An ASP.
-NET Website thats built with Quartz Library to schedule an API worktime for daily update operations of a currency database.
+Quartz classes thats built with Quartz 3.4.0 Library to schedule an API worktime for daily update operations of a currency database.

 Requirements
-- Download Quartz 3.4.0 NuGet,
+- Download Quartz 3.4.0 NuGet.
-- Connect to the API called CurrencyServiceDB in my repository
+- Connect to the API called CurrencyServiceDB in my repository.
+- Add "UpdateScheduler.UpdateCurrencyDBJobScheduler.Start();" to your main class.